alstampe/Capstone---NLP-project/capstone report template.md

 ## Capstone Project
 Anne Line Stampe DNB
 December 8th, 2018

 ## I. Definition
 (approx. 1-2 pages)

 ## Project Overview
 Natural Language Processing (NLP) is a higly relevant topic in many business areas, and specifically so within DNB, Norways largest financial institution.
-The need for rapidly increasing levels of automation and digitalization spurs a demand for ways to reegnineer processes based on manual handling of unstructured data.
+The need for rapidly increasing levels of automation and digitalization spurs a demand for ways to reengineer processes based on manual handling of unstructured data.
 In addition to reduce costs and risk there is a clerly stated ambition to gain and use data-driven insight from these initiatives.

-With a background from participation in OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills and an interest in real-life text analysis.
+With a background from participation in OCR-project piloting recently I chose a NLP-case as my Capstone project, uniting freshy aquired skills and an interest in real-life document analysis.

 NLP was briefly introduced in the Nanodegree course